2007 Aragonese regional election

-A regional election was held in Aragon on Sunday, 27 May 2007, to elect the 7th Cortes of the autonomous community.
+A regional election was held in Aragon on 27 May 2007 to elect the 7th Cortes of the autonomous community.
 All 67 seats in the Cortes were up for election.
-It was held concurrently with regional elections in 12 other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all across Spain.

 The Spanish Socialist Workers' Party (PSOE), which had ruled Aragon since the 1999 election, saw an increase of three seats and obtained its best result since the 1983 election in terms of votes received.
 The People's Party (PP) also managed to slightly increase its vote share and gained one seat.
 On the other hand, the Aragonese Union (CHA) lost ground for the first time, losing 5 of its 9 seats and falling behind the Aragonese Party (PAR), which regained third place and increased its vote share for the first time since the 1987 election.
 United Left (IU) held its single seat and increased its vote share for the first time since 1995.

 The PSOE and PAR renewed their coalition administration for a third consecutive time, resulting in Marcelino Iglesias being re-elected as regional President for a third term in office.

 Overview

-Under the 2007 Statute of Autonomy, the Cortes of Aragon were the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.
+Under the 2007 Statute of Autonomy, the Cortes of Aragon was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Cortes of Aragon expired four years after the date of its previous election.
+Amendments earlier in 2007 abolished fixed-term elections, instead allowing the term of the Cortes to expire after an early dissolution.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Gazette of Aragon (BOA), with election day taking place 54 days after the decree's publication.
+The previous election was held on 25 May 2003, which meant that the chamber's term would have expired on 25 May 2007.
+The election decree was required to be published in the BOA no later than 1 May 2007, setting the latest possible date for election day on 24 June 2007.

+The regional president had the prerogative to dissolve the Cortes of Aragon at any given time and call a snap election, provided that no motion of no confidence was in process and that dissolution did not occur before one year after a previous one.
+In the event of an investiture process failing to elect a regional president within a two-month period from the Cortes's reconvening, the chamber was to be automatically dissolved and a fresh election called.